Chat with us, powered by LiveChat Alcohol Detox in South Carolina: Stages, Medications, and What to Expect - SC Addiction Treatment

 Tips and strategies to detox from alcohol at home include:

-What is The Difference Between Alcohol Detox and Alcohol Withdrawal?
+What Is the Difference Between Alcohol Detox and Alcohol Withdrawal?

 The difference between alcohol detox and alcohol withdrawal lies in their definitions and roles in recovery.
 Alcohol withdrawal refers to the physical and psychological symptoms that occur when an individual who has been consuming alcohol heavily reduces or stops intake.
 These symptoms range from mild anxiety and tremors to severe complications like seizures and delirium tremens.